Determines what happens when the server issues a redirect.

 A Redirect event is fired for every URL the product is redirected to.
 In the case of automatic redirections, the Redirect event is a good place to set properties related to the new connection (e.g. new authentication parameters).

 The default value is frNever (0).
-In this case, redirects are never followed, and the class throws an exception instead.
+In this case, redirects are never followed, and the control fails with an error instead.